tzkuat/Ressources/README.md

 # A list of several resources on different areas such as security, OSINT, DevOps, etc.

+This list is composed of tools that I use or have used and is not intended to become an "Awesome-xxx" type list.

+## Disponible resources :

 * [OSINT](https://github.com/tzkuat/Ressources/blob/master/OSINT.md)
 * [Security](https://github.com/tzkuat/Ressources/blob/master/Security.md)
 * [Privacy](https://github.com/tzkuat/Ressources/blob/master/Privacy.md)